 It is not easy to find the historical origins of the peoples of our region.

-Archaeological remains have been found within the municipal term, corresponding to the Bronze Age, numerous fragments of Roman sigilata earth and Visigothic pottery whose mud contains small fragments of mica, characteristic of the clay of this zone.
+Archaeological remains have been found within the municipal term, corresponding to the Bronze Age, numerous fragments of Roman sigilata earth and Visigothic pottery which mud contains small fragments of mica, characteristic of the clay of this zone.

-But it is most probable that the origin of the present town is in the repopulation of the southern slope of the Sierra de Guadarrama, made by the city of Segovia in the 12th century.
+But it is most probable that the origin of the present town is in the repopulation of the southern slope of Sierra de Guadarrama, made by the city of Segovia in the 12th century.